Patrol info for U-213

 1942

-14 May 1942. * Oblt. von Varendorff was II WO during the raid of U-47 against Scapa Flow in Oct 1939.
-On May 14, 1942 an Abwehr agent, Alfred Langbein, is landed on the coast near St. Martins in New Brunswick ("Operation Grete") by U-213 (von Varendorff).
-His mission was to inform about the sailing of convoys, which he did not accomplish.
-When he run out of money, in September 1944, he surrendered.
+14 May 1942. * Oblt. von Varendorff was the II WO of U-47 during the Scapa Flow raid in Oct 1939.
+14 May 1942: Abwehr agent Alfred Langbein was landed on the coast near St. Martins, New Brunswick (Operation Grete) by U-213 (von Varendorff).
+His mission was to provide information about the sailing of convoys, which he failed to accomplish.
+He surrendered when he ran out of money in September 1944.
 The Canadians released him after the war.

 Add more events!
 If you know of an interesting event either missing from this date or an upcoming event that you'd like to share please contact us.
 We continuously update these databases.